hsadasivan/mm2-ax/README.md

 (2)Please do not compare the wall-clock time as the application is not yet optimized for end-to-end time.
 We optimize only for chaining (including data transfer costs) and print the measured time in stderr.

-(3) If you are using a custom large dataset and the program fails with Invalid GPU address or out of GPU memory error, please reduce the number of input reads and re-try.
-We currently only one batch of reads whose metadata can reside on the GPU's DRAM.
-Please refer to mm2-ax.sh for approximate numbers per read length.
+(3) If you are using a custom large dataset and the program fails with Invalid GPU address or out of GPU memory error, please reduce the number of input reads and re-try. mm2-ax is curretly limited by the GPU's DRAM capacity.
+Please refer to mm2-ax.sh for approximate numbers per read length for 40GB DRAM.